TryGhost/Ghost/CONTRIBUTING.md

  * `npm install` - fetch any new dependencies
  * `git submodule update` - fetch the latest changes to Casper (the default theme)
- * `grunt` - will recompile handlebars templates for the admin (as long as you have previously run `grunt init` to install bower dependencies)
+ * `grunt init` - will fetch bower dependencies and recompile handlebars templates for the admin
  * delete content/data/*.db - delete the database and allow Ghost to recreate the fixtures

 ### Key Branches & Tags